Metropolitan Borough of Wigan: Civil & ecclesiastical parishes

 The borough has three civil parishes: Haigh, Shevington and Worthington.
 The rest of the borough is an unparished area.
 Church of England ecclesiastical parishes in the west of the borough are part of the Diocese of Liverpool, those in the east of the Metropolitan Borough are part of the Diocese of Manchester and the northern section part of the Diocese of Blackburn.

 Parliamentary

-The Wigan Metropolitan Borough is currently covered by four parliamentary constituencies, Wigan, Makerfield, Leigh, and Bolton West.
-(Atherton is the only Wigan ward included in Bolton West, with the rest of the constituency made up of wards from Bolton Borough).
-New constituency boundaries recommended by the Boundary Commission for the 2010 general election saw the link to Salford broken by the removal of Wigan areas from the Worsley constituency.
-This resulted in the Worsley constituency wards of Tyldesley and Astley-Mosley Common being placed in the Leigh Constituency with the Atherton ward becoming part of Bolton West.
-Makerfield is the only constituency to have returned Labour MPs continuously since 1906.
+The Wigan Metropolitan Borough is currently covered by four parliamentary constituencies, Wigan, Makerfield, Leigh & Atherton, and Worsley & Eccles.

 Coat of arms

 Wigan council's new coat of arms is based on various elements from the arms of the councils of its predecessor districts.